junland/sled/README.md

 ## TODO / Notes

-* None here for now.
+* Check issues list for more information.

 [docs]: docs